msteinhoff/dropwizard-grpc/README.md

     TODO Example

-# Maven Artifacts
+# Artifacts

-This project is available in [jCenter](https://bintray.com/bintray/jcenter) with the following dependencies:
+This project is available on JCenter and Maven Central.
+To add it to your project simply add the following dependency to your pom.xml:

     <dependency>
       <groupId>io.github.msteinhoff</groupId>
       <artifactId>dropwizard-grpc</artifactId>
       <version>1.0.0-1</version>
     </dependency>

+Or if you are using gradle:

+    dependencies {
+        compile 'io.github.msteinhoff:dropwizard-grpc:1.0.0-1'
+    }

 # Support